 6.1 Photographs have been taken using one of two full frame sensor (equivalent to a 35 mm film frame), digital single lens reflex (DSLR) cameras: either a Canon EOS 5D Mark II or a Canon EOS 6D.
-Both of these cameras have been fitted with the Canon EF 50 mm f/1.4 USM lens (a 50 mm prime lens).
-Lenses were fitted with a Polarising filter and/or Neutral Grad filter where appropriate to maximise the quality of light balance and photography at source and minimise the need for computer enhancement.

-&lt;sup>5 Scottish Natural Heritage (SNH) formally changed their name to NatureScot on 24 August 2020.
+5 Scottish Natural Heritage (SNH) formally changed their name to NatureScot on 24 August 2020.
 Many of their documents referred to in this report were published prior to this date.
 As such reference is still made to SNH where appropriate.
-The Landscape Institute, (2019), TGN 06/19 Visual Representation of Development Proposals
+6 The Landscape Institute, (2019), TGN 06/19 Visual Representation of Development Proposals